schmudde/blog/content/programs/2022-04-25-urls-into-meaningful-names.md

 ![](/img/2022-04-25-urls-into-meaningful-names/tree-cover.png)

-RLs are wonderful to work with because they are structured, human meaningful, globally unique identifiers.
+URLs are wonderful to work with because they are structured, human meaningful, globally unique identifiers.
 But they do have a few thorny edge cases.

 The following examples explore the domain name system using Clojure.
 The goal is to derive meaningful information about a resource owner's identity from any URL.
 For example, the URLs [`http://wikipedia.org/wiki/Peoria`](http://wikipedia.org/wiki/Peoria) and [`https://en.wikipedia.org/wiki/Peoria`](https://en.wikipedia.org/wiki/Peoria) look different but they both resolve to the same document and they are both managed by the Wikimedia Foundation.
 They do not pass the threshold of being meaningfully different.